APS agency heads and APS statutory office holders

 The merit selection processes are outlined in Merit and Transparency: Merit-based selection of APS agency heads and APS statutory office holders.

-The Merit and Transparency policy and guidelines apply only to APS agencies that operate under the Public Service Act 1999.
+The Merit and Transparency policy and guidelines apply only to APS agencies that operate under the PS Act.
 All current and future APS agency head roles, full-time APS statutory offices and APS statutory offices where there are both full time and part time offices with the same title, are covered by the policy.

 Reintegration of statutory office holders into the APS

 Upon the cessation of leave without pay, where a person resumes duties as an ongoing APS employee following a period as a statutory office holder in an APS agency, the usual expectation is that the employee would return to their agency at the end of the statutory appointment at their substantive APS classification.

 In some circumstances, however, there is scope for an agency head, when filling a vacancy in their agency, to consider whether the performance of a person in a statutory office warrants special consideration.
 With the agreement of the APS Commissioner, the agency head may consider it appropriate to promote the person without the employment opportunity having been advertised and without a competitive selection process.
 There would, of course, need to be a genuine requirement to fill the job at the higher APS classification.
 There should be no expectation that this provision will be routinely used for APS employees resuming duty after a statutory appointment – the normal promotion requirements should continue to be followed unless there is clear-cut justification for it to be waived under this provision.
 There are also a number of requirements that must be met, set out below:

 The agreement in writing of the Public Service Commissioner will be required before an Agency Head can proceed with a promotion in this situation.
 In seeking the Commissioner's agreement, Agency Heads will need to indicate that they are satisfied in regard to the following matters (and provide details to the Commissioner on each of them):